 Boosted Employee Retention Rate

-There will be numerous times that an employee will leave the organization due to personal reasons, better opportunities, bad workplace relations, you name it, but at the end of the day when an employee waves their goodbye to an organization it also opens up an opportunity to question and investigate the true underlying reason behind this.
+There will be numerous times that an employee will leave the organization due to personal reasons, better opportunities, bad workplace relations, you name it, but at the end of the day when an employee waives their goodbye to an organization it also opens up an opportunity to question and investigate the true underlying reason behind this.

-Have you ever heard of the of an Exit-interview?
+Have you ever heard of an Exit-interview?
 As the name implies It is a type of interview which calls in the person leaving and collects information as they try to understand the reason why the candidate has made the decision to leave their post.
 Having the interview and the past data recorded where employees try to leave their position in the organization can help you shed some light on where the organization has gone wrong or help identify the areas where there have been conflicts in the company’s end for the employee to leave.

 As a person working in the human resources industry watching a decline in the employees of the organization already radiates a beam that there is a problem.
 Having an idea where that problem is occurring can help the organization retain more of its employees in the long run and develop better retention strategies.
 The will be a need for a change of course and address the issues that have been raised.
 It may be through the structure of the company, too little pay, attrition in their work, the lack of belonging to negative company culture.
-Using or having HR Analytics can help determine these things and be a guide book for you to better the organization and use them at the best of your advantage.
+Using or having HR Analytics can help determine these things and be a guide book for you to better the organization and use them to the best of your advantage.

 “Connect the dots between individual roles and the goals of the organization.
 When people see that connection, they get a lot of energy out of work.
 They feel the importance, dignity, and meaning in their job.” –Ken Blanchard